tmtsoftware/esw/docs/src/main/apps/gateway-app.md

 Start command supports following arguments:

  * `--port` , `-p` : Optional argument: HTTP server will be bound to this port.
 If a value is not provided, port will be picked up from configuration
- * `-l`, `--local` : optional aregument (true if config is to be read locally or false if from remote server) default value is false
+ * `-l`, `--local` : optional argument (true if config is to be read locally or false if from remote server) default value is false
  * `-c`, `--commandRoleConfigPath` : specifies command role mapping file path which gets fetched from config service or local file system based on --local option
  * `-m`, `--metrics` : optional argument: If true, enable gateway metrics.
 If not provided, default value is false and metrics will be disabled